burespe1/semantic-dictionary/drafts/DR_EU_2024-490/information-service_how-to-book--transport-services.md

 ---
-id: information-service_responsive-transport--payment-methods
+id: information-service_how-to-book--transport-services
-label: responsive transport services, including retail channels, fulfilment methods, payment methods
+label: how to book demand-responsive transport services, including retail channels, fulfilment methods, payment methods
 definition: the minimum information required to describe the way of booking demand-responsive transport services such as car-sharing, taxi and cycle-hiring services.
 category: Level of service 3
 language: en